giornogoldenwind/foss-donations/README.md

 instead of e-mail, for truly private communications in 2019 before _Permanent Record_ came out; and Snowden says that he hasn't died from using Signal in [January 2021](https://nitter.lacontrevoie.fr/Snowden/status/1347217810368442368#m).
+Signal isn't perfect - but Tor and Qubes OS are the same.

 * Direct [donation page](https://signal.org/donate/)
     * Credit/debit card